Skip to main content

 Spark Ignition circuit in a petrol car

 When the contact breaker closes, current flows in the coil to store magnetic energy.
-When the breaker point opens, the magnetic field collapses to generate a high voltage pulse across the spark plug to generate a spark.
+When the breaker point opens, the magnetic field collapses, generating a high-voltage pulse across the spark plug to produce a spark.

 Tube light Ballast (choke):